telerik/xamarin-forms-docs/controls/progressbar/animations.md

 **Example with ProgressAnimationDuration and ProgressAnimationEasing**

 The snippet below shows a simple `RadLinearProgressBar` definition.
-The PrgressBar `Value` chnages when using the Stepper control.
+The PrgressBar `Value` changes when using the Stepper control.
 The animation occurs when the control `Value` changes.

 <snippet id='progressbar-progress-animation-duration-easing'/>